yulikexuan/java-module-lab/README.md

     - the normal requires declaration
     - requires transitive

-- Expect module declarations for specific modules in the JDK
+- Check module declarations for specific modules in the JDK

   ```
   java --describe-module java.sql